true-while/fruit-detector/README.md

 BLOB_ACC=<blob account short name>
 BLOB_KEY=<blob account key>
 ```

+1. In the `deployment.template.json` update registryCredentials with `full` name of your ACR.

 1. From terminal window in VS Code run command to sign in `az acr login -n <short name of your ACR>`.